raspberrypilearning/microbit-game-controller/worksheet.md

     scr = scratch.Scratch()
-    ## THE NEXT LINE MIGHT NEED CHANGING - TYPE ls /dev/ttyA* into the terminal to see which port is needed.
+    ## THE NEXT LINE MIGHT NEED TO BE CHANGED - TYPE ls /dev/ttyA* into the terminal to see which port is needed.
 	PORT = "/dev/ttyACM1"
 	##
 	BAUD = 115200